(253) 544-4032

 DO Spot Clean Your Rug

-• Use the cloth to blot the stain again
+• Use the cloth to blot the stain again.

-• Repeat these steps until the stain is gone
+• Repeat these steps until the stain is gone.

-DON’T Use Harsh Chemicals
+DON’T Use Harsh Chemicals or Hot Water

 DO Clean Your Entire Rug With a Sponge